 Now that you’re here, it’s time to decide whether you want to head out onto the viewpoint itself.
 As you can see, it’s not for the faint of heart!
 As the designated photographer, I was able to just kick back and watch other people confront their fears this time.
 Which was nice.

 There’s sometimes a rope barrier in place to indicate that the viewpoint is closed.
 Please don’t head out there if it’s present.
-The other thing to bear in mind is that this path is just dirt and rock, so if there’s been recent rain it’s very slippery.
+The other thing to remember is that this path is just dirt and rock, so if there’s been recent rain it’s very slippery.
 I absolutely would not recommend heading out onto the end in those conditions.

 TIP | I think there’s a better viewpoint on top of the cliff to the right of the famous one.
 Just retrace your steps and take the track heading up to your left once you’ve finished here.

-Once you’ve finished here, simply retrace your steps and return to Rifugio Auronzo.
+After you’ve taken alllll the photos, simply retrace your steps and return to Rifugio Auronzo.
 I recommend taking some time to enjoy the beautiful views down to Val Marzon and Misurina.
 If you’re lucky enough to be there on a clear day you’ll be able to see Lago di Misurina sparkling away in the distance.

-Hiking to Cadini di Misurina from Lago d’Antorno
+The Cadini di Misurina Hike from Lago d’Antorno

 As with so many places in the Dolomites, there’s more than one way to skin a cat (isn’t that a weird phrase?).
 You can actually reach the viewpoint from either the north or the south if you hike from Lago d’Antorno.

-The first option below is easier (although by no means easy) and is the one you should do if you want to have a tougher trail or aren’t intending to do Tre Cime the same day.
+The first option below is easier (although by no means easy) and is the one you should do if you want a decent challenge or aren’t intending to do Tre Cime on the same day.
 It’s also the one do to if you don’t want to pay the steep fee for the Rifugio Auronzo toll road.
 You’ll end up at around the halfway point of the hike above.

 The second option takes you directly to Rifugio Fratelli Fonda Savio, where you’ll then tackle the Senterio Bonacossa.
-This route will bring you along the Cadini di Misurina peaks from the south, so you’ll be approaching the viewpoint from the opposite direction.
-This is a beginner via ferrata and you should only do it if you’re an experienced hiker with appropriate ferrata equipment.
+This route will bring you along the Cadini di Misurina peaks from the south, so you’ll approach the viewpoint from the opposite direction.
+This is a beginner via ferrata, and you should only do it if you’re an experienced hiker with appropriate ferrata equipment.

 The easier hiking route | 4km one way | +/-450m | 1.5-2h

 There’s ample parking near Albergo Chalet Lago Antorno at the lake.
-If you arrive before the toll road is open and want to hike up for sunrise then you’ll probably find a spot by the toll road barrier.
+If you arrive before the toll road is open and want to hike up for sunrise, you’ll probably find a spot by the toll road barrier.
 Later in the day, this area is almost always full.

-Some people were parked up here for the night when I visited, but I suspect that the no parking signs are more rigorously enforced in the summer months.
+Some people were parked up here for the night when I arrrived in autumn, but I suspect that the no parking signs are more rigorously enforced in the summer months.

 Once you’ve recovered enough to consider going up a hill again, you can either head for Tre Cime, return the way you came, or tackle the via Ferrata below in reverse.
 Be aware that the below route is harder to do in this direction.